Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Effective: Jun 1, 2016Up to 1 year imprisonment and/or up to $1,000 fine
+Effective: Jul 1, 2016Up to 1 year imprisonment and/or up to $1,000 fine for weaponization violations.
+Evidence inadmissibility and agency-level enforcement for other violations.

 View source